calacademy-research/RAxML_Astral_trees/README.md

 ~/ABySS/mafft-nexus-min75-taxa$ ln -s ~/RAxML_Astral_trees/run_RAxML.sh run_RAxML.sh
 ~/ABySS/mafft-nexus-min75-taxa$ ln -s ~/RAxML_Astral_trees/RCmds RCmds
 ```
 5. YOu must edit the RCmds R script to set your working directory.
 Our example here is ~/ABySS/mafft-nexus-min75-taxa.
-Open the RCmds script in your favorite editor (I use vi or nano) and edit the line setwd("/my/working/directory/") to:
+Open the RCmds script in your favorite editor (I use vi or nano) and edit the line setwd("/my/working/directory/") to match your working directory.
+For e.g.:
 ```
 $ setwd("~/ABySS/mafft-nexus-min75-taxa")
 ```
 6. You must also edit the RCmds R script to set the number of threads to match what is available on your server.
-The deafult line is final_raxml = mclapply(cmd, system, mc.cores=getOption("mc.cores", 48))  ### 48 threads.
+The deafult line is 'final_raxml = mclapply(cmd, system, mc.cores=getOption("mc.cores", 48))  ### 48 threads'.
 If your server has 16 threads available then replace 48 with 16 as follows:
 ```
 $ final_raxml = mclapply(cmd, system, mc.cores=getOption("mc.cores", 16))  ### 16 threads
 ```